QubitPi/wiktionary-data/README.md

-[wiktionary-data]() is a _sub-data_ extraction of the [English Wiktionary](https://en.wiktionary.org), the undoubtedly world's largest freely available dictionary, and converts it into a machine-readable, structured JSON format that is easy to use for both linguists and artificial intelligence practitioners.
-The following languages are currently
+[wiktionary-data]() is a _sub-data_ extraction of the [English Wiktionary](https://en.wiktionary.org), the undoubtedly world's largest freely available dictionary, and converts it into a machine-readable, structured JSON format that is easy to use for both linguists and machine learning practitioners.
+The following languages are currently supported:
-supported:

 > [!TIP]
 >